 A communal understanding recreates itself by each generation imbuing their offspring with the communityʼs tradition.

 A communal understanding (community) exists in one of two modes; it is either:

 blossoming—refining and extending its tradition (wisdom), revealed by the improving clarity of the general use of language, which wins increasing wealth through increasingly powerful technology used to achieve the sensible aims suggested by religion: so creating a Heaven on earth.
 OR

 waning— corrupting and discarding its tradition (wisdom), revealed by the loss of clarity in the general use of language, which obtains decreasing wealth through increasingly less powerful technology used to pursue the silly aims demanded by the superstition won by the loss of wisdom: so creating a Hell on earth: a place without hope, only the sure and certain knowledge that communal life can never improve.

-The mode of a communal understanding (community) is a result of the mode of the majority of citizens, who themselves exist in one of two separate modes.
-A citizen is either:
+The mode of a communal understanding (community) is a result of the sanity of the majority of citizens, who are either:

 Unselfish (sane) and prepared to sacrifice private interest for the common good.
 OR

 Selfish (insane) and prepared to sacrifice the common good for private interest.

 The community Waxes (gains wisdom) when the majority of citizens are unselfishORWanes (loses wisdom) when the majority of citizens are selfish.

 the majority persecute the minority. the majority will always treat the minority as outcasts, forcing them to become isolated and alienated.
 In the vital mode the selfish win social stigma, in the dissolute mode the unselfish are viewed as simpletons.